inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

 - Timeframe: try to complete and submit an artile on SSIs early in 2021.

-- Re: curating UNESCO _Proceedings_
+Re: curating UNESCO _Proceedings_

 B will continue discussing w UNESCO how to get whole downloads of text files.
 Then, B will work on tagging/marking up these texts with # markers, designed to facilitate cutting up the text into usable pieces and creating metadata.
 These can be inserted into the text file before the text in question, to mark:
 1. when a particular session of the General Conference begins: #SESSION_START
 1. when a new speaker begins speaking, including UNESCO title (where relevant), country, and language (only EN or FR): #SPEECH_INDIA_EN

 B can start doing this with one or two years of _Proceedings_; eventually we might get help from a paid student or other support.

+In the meantime:
+- B and F can read up on UNESCO (especially, for F, _Courier_).
+In each case, they will think about what the corpus _is_, and what sorts of things it can allow us to say.
+That is, once we are able to do text-analytical work with these corpora, we want to be ready to make an argument about what claims about these corpora show about history and the world (!).